 When determining boll maturity of adjacent fruit, one can consider the following.
 When moving up the plant from a first position boll that has just cracked to a first position closed boll on the next fruiting branch, about 60 additional heat units (DD60s) are required to obtain similar boll maturity.
 If moving out from a first position boll to a second position boll on the same fruiting branch, about 120 heat units will be required to reach the same level of maturity.
-A total of about 800-850 heat units are required to produce normal size and quality bolls.
+For an individual boll, a total of about 800-850 heat units are required after pollination to produce normal size and quality.
 However, bolls obtaining fewer heat units may still make productive lint of lower micronaire that may contribute to final yield.